 5. If a student is to be absent from an exam, he/she must notify the course instructor at least two hours prior to the exam.
 Failure to comply with this policy will result in an "0" for the exam.
 Make-up exams may be constructed differently from the unit test.
 Make-up exams will be administered on the following Fridays: October 9, 2015 and December 4, 2015 (in Dillard Bldg, room 175) beginning at 1300 hours.

 6. During computer testing, a drop down computer is available for use if calculations are required.
 Four function calculators are allowed only for use during dosage calculation quizzes.
 The use of programmable calculators, statistical calculators and calculators stored on personal data assistant devices or cell phones are NOT allowed.
-Cell phones MUST be turned OFF and maintained away from the testing area during exams.
+Cell phones MUST be turned OFF and maintained away from the student/testing area during exams.
 In addition, sharing a calculator with another student is NOT allowed and calculators may not make a discernable noise during use.

 7. Students will be held accountable for all communications sent by faculty via the course’s Desire 2 Learn (D2L) web site; therefore, you will be expected to check the site for announcements, assignments, messages, etc. DAILY.
 Faculty asks that students use the discussion board or clinical group sites as a means to make a specific request, ask for content clarification, to discuss clinical dates…and so forth…rather than using our school/work email addresses.

 8. Students are expected to come to class dressed in an appropriate manner which reflects professionalism.